TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Reference/ReStructuredText/Menus/HeadlinesAndSection.rst

 Length of Underlines
 --------------------

-The length of the underlines **should** at have the length of the text.
+The length of the underlines **should** have the same length like the text.
 It **should not** be longer or shorter.

 Example 1: This Works